What are the National Young Mathematicians’ Awards?

 The competition consists of three rounds.
 The first is a regional knock out undertaken at an Explore Learning centre in November.
 Winners go through to the Semi-Final where school teams battle it out against other top schools in their region to try and win a space at the Grand Final taking place at the University of Cambridge in December.

-We are delighted that Stefan Gates is involved with this years’ competition and will be presenting the trophy to the winning team!
+Every year we invite an inspirational mathematician to be an ambassador for our National Young Mathematicians’ Awards.
+Last year, we were delighted that Stefan Gates got involved with the competition and presented the winners’ trophy to Bilton Junior School!
 Stefan has made sixteen TV series and is an author of six books including ‘Gastronaut’ and ‘Incredible Edibles’.
 He is an advocate of the importance of maths, as discussed in his BBC show ‘Ecomaths’ where he shows how maths is used in the real world to help create a sustainable future.

-Stefan Gates says: “I’m delighted to be teaming up with Explore Learning for this year’s National Young Mathematicians’ Awards.
-I am so excited to see some of the nation’s best young minds at work.
+Stefan Gates said: “I’m was delighted to team up with Explore Learning for their National Young Mathematicians’ Awards.
+It was exciting to see some of the nation’s best young minds at work.
 To be brilliant at maths is an invaluable skill and this competition is a fantastic way of encouraging more children to develop those skills and enjoy their talent.”

 How can you enter?